huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-primarily-internally-driven-with-intrinsic-motivation.md

 | motto is “success”                                                                    | motto is “love, redemption, and return”                                                                                                                                                                                                                                                                                                                               |
 | run by external/economic logic: _input leads to output_, _risk leads to reward,_ etc. | run by internal/inverse/moral logic: _you have to give in order to receive_, _you have to surrender to something outside yourself in order to gain strength within yourself_, _you have to conquer the desire in order to get what you want_, _you have to forget yourself in order to fulfill yourself_, _you have to lose yourself in order to find yourself_, etc. |
 | built by building your strength | built by fighting your weaknesses                                                                                      |                                                                                                                                                                                                                                                                                                                                                                       |

 ---

+In a [scene](https://www.youtube.com/watch?v=-Do1ALVm9qk&t=1m16s) from the television series _[Yellowstone](https://www.imdb.com/title/tt4236770/)_, Travis gives Jimmy a piece of hard-earned advice drawn from years on the rodeo circuit:

+> Travis: So why do you do it?
+>
+> Jimmy: I don’t know, I like the lights, I like the crowd, I like the…they f\*cking like me.
+>
+> Travis: What about the horses?
+Do you like them?…
+>
+> Let me tell you something, Jimmy.
+To be any good at this game…you gotta do it for the horse.
+>
+> And where you’re going, a horse is going to be your only f\*cking friend and you two are going to have to figure it the f\*ck out.
+>
+> And that’s all cowboyin’ is…
+>
+> **It’s you and a horse, doing a job, trying like hell to not let the other down.**

+---